badass-techie/These-People-Do-Not-Exist/README.md

 ---

-### Techniques implemented from the paper
+### What has been implemented from the paper

-- Mapping the latent vector to an intermediate latent vector
+- Mapping of the latent vector to an intermediate latent vector, to reduce feature disentanglement
 - Use of bilinear upsampling with normal convolutions over transpose convolutions
 - Adaptive Instance Normalization
 - Constant generator input